Libertarianism in the United States: Late 20th century

 In a 1975 interview with Reason, California Governor Ronald Reagan appealed to libertarians when he stated to "believe the very heart and soul of conservatism is libertarianism".
 Ron Paul was one of the first elected officials in the nation to support Reagan's presidential campaign and actively campaigned for Reagan in 1976 and 1980.
-However, Paul quickly became disillusioned with the Reagan administration's policies after Reagan's election in 1980 and later recalled being the only Republican to vote against Reagan budget proposals in 1981, aghast that "in 1977, Jimmy Carter proposed a budget with a $38 billion deficit, and every Republican in the House voted against it.
+However, Paul quickly became disillusioned with the Reagan administration's policies after Reagan's election in 1980 and later recalled being the only Republican to vote against Reagan budget proposals in 1981, noting that "in 1977, Jimmy Carter proposed a budget with a $38 billion deficit, and every Republican in the House voted against it.
 In 1981, Reagan proposed a budget with a $45 billion deficit – which turned out to be $113 billion – and Republicans were cheering his great victory.
 They were living in a storybook land".
 Paul expressed his disgust with the political culture of both major parties in a speech delivered in 1984 upon resigning from the House of Representatives to prepare for a failed run for the Senate and eventually apologized to his libertarian friends for having supported Reagan.
-By 1987, Paul was ready to sever all ties to the Republican Party as explained in a blistering resignation letter.
+By 1987, Paul was ready to sever all ties to the Republican Party as explained in a resignation letter.
 While affiliated with both Libertarian and Republican parties at different times, Paul said he had always been a libertarian at heart.
 Paul was the Libertarian Party candidate for president in 1988.